What's all this?

 Uhh, yeah.
 I'll just throw you a few links.

-really enjoyed the work I do, you'd click this little button:
+And if you really enjoyed the work I do, you'd click this little button:

 What do you use to draw the comic?